ghassanpl/reflector/README.md

 # reflector

-> **NOTE**: This is still a major work in progress.
-Right now the tool mostly works, but is ugly, generates crappy code, and has bugs.
+> **NOTE**: This is still a work in progress.
+Right now the tool mostly works, but is imperfect, generates imperfect code, and has bugs.
 Use at your own risk.

 > Pull requests welcomed and encouraged and begged for!